young-steveo/bottlejs/README.md

 #### pop(name)

 Used to get an instance of bottle.
 If a name is passed, bottle will return the same instance.
-Calling the Bottle constructor as a function will call and return return `Bottle.pop`, so `Bottle.pop('Soda') === Bottle('Soda')`
+Calling the Bottle constructor as a function will call and return `Bottle.pop`, so `Bottle.pop('Soda') === Bottle('Soda')`

 Param                      | Type       | Details
 :--------------------------|:-----------|:--------